 That’s when I decided to create an all women’s website.
 A place that will cater to the needs of women, from detailed diet plans to professional workout videos.
 Women need a place to enhance ourselves without being in the eyes of public.
 It was important to create a place where women can freely enjoy other women’s company and work towards self-betterment.

-Early on in my journey, I realized how crucial it was to not only loose excess weight but get fit, as one could face loose skin and a saggy body while losing weight.
-So, I joined the gym even though I was very nervous, insecure, and out of shape.
+Early on in my journey, I realized how crucial it was to not only lose excess weight but to get fit, as one could face loose skin and a saggy body while losing weight.
+Exploring options like a tummy tuck might also be worth considering to address such concerns effectively.
+So, I also joined the gym even though I was very nervous, insecure, and out of shape.
 But He paves the road for us.
 From working out daily, I discovered a passion to get fit and to do it the proper way to achieve great results.
 People mocked me at times, since they thought a then 34-year old mother of two could never attain a toned body.

 I shunned away all negativities and went in to Collin College in Plano, Texas, and signed up to become a certified personal trainer.
 That’s when I fell in love with the fitness world.
 Using my knowledge and skills, I started fitness classes for the women in my community, training a huge group of women at the Plano masjid in Dallas for over a year.
 It was a great and humbling experience.
 It exposed me to women from various health backgrounds and ages, from their early teens to the elderly.